FREQUENTLY ASKED QUESTIONS

 Q. How are you controlling the light animation?

-A. I am using digital controllers from Light O'rama.
-Each digital box (costs around $350 or so) has 16 channels (we are using three boxes).
+A. I use digital controllers from Light O'rama.
+Each digital box (costs around $350 or so) has 16 channels (we have 6 boxes).
 The boxes are connected in series, and by way of a Cat 5 cable, connected to a powerful computer.
 The software controls each channel and allows you to have that channel turn on, turn off, shimmer, twinkle, fade up or fade down.
 You can control the timing of the functions to fractions of a second (I use the default 1/10th of a second).
 The animation can be run stand-alone, or in sync to music.

 Q. How long does rope light last?

-A. My experience with it has been limited (2005 and just beginning 2006's season).
+A. My experience with it has been from 2005 through 2008.
 I have had several failures (where one 18" section goes out).
 The fix is not difficult - cut out the bad section, and then using the invisible splices, insert a new 18" section - and then heat the clear shrink tube to seal the connections.
 Presto - you are back in business.
 Last year, the animated toy shop had only one 18" section go out at the beginning of the season.
-In 2006 as of 12/9/2006, I have had one of the elf's hats go out (an 18" section of green), and a 18" section of pink on one of the hammer arms.
-That is it (so far...).
-They claim the light is good for 25,000 hours - but since I am doing fast switching on and off (like for the hammer attraction), I expect the life to be much less.
+In 2006, I had one of the elf's hats go out (an 18" section of green), and a 18" section of pink on one of the hammer arms.
+That was it.
+The manufacturer claims the rope light is good for 25,000 hours - but since I am doing fast switching on and off (like for the hammer attraction), I expect the life to be much less.

-A. It is a Sony webcam that is connected to a network.
+A. Our roof cam is a Sony webcam that is connected to our in-house network.
 It is self-contained and a breeze to set up.
 It has very clear resolution in the day (check it out), but in low light, it is not as sharp as I would like.
-A night vision would be sharper, but would likely be all green.

 If you have any other questions about the display, please write to us at the address given on the home page.